Important Parenting Tips for Potty Training Girls

 - Model behavior: Little kids may be inspired to learn to use the potty like a big kid if they see their parents and siblings using the bathroom.

 “Face girls forward on the toilet while placing a small stool under the feet,” recommends Dr. Beatrice Tauber Prior, a clinical psychologist and owner of Harborside Wellbeing (and a mother of two).
 “Girls are usually ready to successfully use the toilet before they are tall enough.
 Dangling feet do not help them go quickly and easily.”

 Probably the most important aspect of potty training girls is wiping — another complicated action (at least for a toddler) that can be tricky to learn to do well.
 Girls need to wipe from front to back.
 Wiping back-to-front might seem more intuitive, but wiping this way can have painful consequences for girls, which may delay their toilet training.

 “Always teach kids to wipe from front to back because the opposite way can quickly lead to urinary tract infections,” cautions Dr. Prior.
 This is considerably more serious than poor aim.
 Even the parent stuck scrubbing out the grout around the toilet bowl would agree.

 Other than that, though, there isn’t any great difference between toilet training girls and boys, in that any number of techniques, timelines, and willingness to try may work for one child but not another.
 A few things are worth trying, though.
 Observing the child for tells or signaling that they need the potty is one.
 Modeling bathroom behavior is another.

-Leaving the door open to use the bathroom may feel weird, probably because in any other scenario it is an unmistakable badge of slovenliness.
+Will that feel strange?
+Sure.
 But parents find themselves doing all sorts of weird stuff when it’s toilet-training time.
 They just need to ride it out with patience.